stephanie-m-gilley/amenti/README.md

 ## What is Amenti?

-###### Amenti is a supplement page where users can view, add, mark as favorite and rate a supplement.
+###### Amenti is a supplement page where users can view and add a supplement.
 The user can can create an account and start browsing supplements with the given categories tabs.
-If they see a supplement that is prexisting from another user upload wish to share their story or rating on that item, the can do so by clicking "Add a review" to which they will then be given a text box to describe their story and 5 stars to select their rating of the supplement.

-  Users can also save supplements as their "favorites" and will be displayed on their home page when logged in or when they navigate back to the home page.
-The user can add favorites to either remember what supplements they love or, simply what they wish to try later.
-They can also remove any favorites at any given time.
-A logged in user can also upload a supplement.
-On the "Add supplement page" they can fill out the form that asks for the supplement name, their story on the product, their star rating and what category it corresponds to (e.g. Brain Health, Heart health, Immune etc) and an image of the item (optional).
+The categories tabs organize the supplements for better viewing.
+They can add a supplement on the add supplements form.
+The form asks for a brand name, item name, description, rating of 0-5 and a category that the supplement corresponds to.
+Once the item is added, the program will redirect them to the home page and show their added item at the top of the table on the web page.

+  The given category tabs are simple and easy to use.
+When the user selects what category they want to add their supplement to, the item is automatically placed on that categories table.
+There are several categories to choose from to keep items organized and easier for the user to find.
+The page has: Brain Health, Heart Health, Immune Support, Prenatal, Miscellaneous, Diet and Everyday Use.

+Stack needed to run this program: Java, Spring Boot, Thymeleaf & MySql.